FloridaPlayers/Documents/Constitution.md

 7.  all events related to his or her department

 8.  \*Attendance of all builds load-ins and strikes to be coordinated at beginning of the semester by the production team.

 8

-If an officer is unable to attend for any reason, he must inform the Artistic Director no less than forty – eight (48) hours before the event is to take place.
-All officers are required to attend each Florida Players executive and general body meetings.
+If an officer is unable to attend for any reason, he must inform the Artistic Director no less than forty – eight (48) hours before the event is to take place.All officers are required to attend each Florida Players executive and general body meetings.
 If an officer is unable to attend for any reason, he must inform the Artistic Director no less than forty – eight (48) hours before the meeting is to take place.

-Section 14 – Leave of Absence A. In the event that an officer takes a lease of absence for medical or curricular reasons, so
+Section 14 – Leave of AbsenceA.
+In the event that an officer takes a lease of absence for medical or curricular reasons, so

 long as the leave does not directly interfere with his or her